tanimislam/covid19_stats/covid19_stats/README.rst

        - Rochester Metro Area
        - 1,069,644
        - 11 March 2020
-       - 994
+       - 995
-       - 259,279
+       - 259,473
        - 2,668
-       - 184,779
+       - 184,915
        - Monroe County, New York

 .. _png_figures:

-* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 30 NOVEMBER 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.
+* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 01 DECEMBER 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.

   .. list-table::
      :widths: auto